clirdlf/ndsa.org/publications/levels-of-digital-preservation.md

 * [Digital Curation Decision Guide](https://osf.io/q8c47/)

 ### Training Slide Deck
-A slide deck and accompanying instructions are provided for use if you would like to talk about the Levels of Preservation to an audience.
+A slide deck and accompanying instructions are provided for use if you would like to talk about the Levels of Digital Preservation to an audience.
 Slides could be used for a full day workshop, a webinar, or just a quick infomercial like presentation.
 The guide helps break down which slides may be most useful for each type of presentation, however feel free to use the slides that work for your purpose or audience.
 * [Training Slides and Instructions](https://osf.io/je439/)

 ### Translations of the Levels of Digital Preservation